Terreii/hoodie-plugin-store-crypto/docs/api.md

 `id`    | String | Unique id of the document  | Yes `doc`   | Object | Document that will be saved if no document with the id exists | Yes

-Resolves with `properties` unencrypted.
-Works on encrypted and unencrypted documents.
+Resolves with decrypted `properties`.
+Works on encrypted and not encrypted documents.
 If doc gets added, it will also encrypt it and add a `hoodie` property with `createdAt` and `updatedAt` properties.

 Rejects with: